acidburn0zzz/Curvy/README.md

 *NOTE: As of now curvy does hold minamal support for adding measurments to curvy values.
 For Example, data-curvy-width="default 300px 16% 1200px 5%" is completly acceptable input.
 However, there is no reason to include these measurments and they effectivly hold no meaning to curvy.
 They are simply discarded.*

-As of now only the following curves are supoprted:
+As of now only the following curves are supported:

         default         The default curve using the dereivitive of natural log (1/x) linear          A very simple linear curve.
 Essentially useless for production.